 These are the questions optimizers need answers to before they can really reap the benefits of two very powerful advertising platforms.

 So, Which Is the Better Choice?

 First, it’s important to understand the fundamental differences between Google Ads and Facebook ads.
-A few weeks ago, I asked Johnathan Dane of KlientBoost to explain…
+Recently, I asked Johnathan Dane of KlientBoost to explain…

 Of course, there’s also another fundamental difference: Google Ads targets users actively looking for information while Facebook targets people based primarily on their interests.

 In addition to these core differences, there are dozens of minor differences, making both platforms seem simultaneously more and less appealing.

 Why?
 Well, the truth is that there are a lot of “it depends” situations in PPC, as Shuki Mann of LIXFIX explains…

 So, which is the better choice?
 Well, it depends.